24.06.2026

 To the Members of Parliament of Ukraine

-Dear Members of Parliament of Ukraine and Members of the Cabinet of Ministers of Ukraine!
+Dear Members of the Verkhovna Rada of Ukraine and Members of the Cabinet of Ministers of Ukraine,

 Think tanks specializing in economic policy present their compliments to you and appeal to you with a call to ensure the creation of an effective body for combating offenses that infringe on the functioning of the state’s economy – the Economic Security Bureau of Ukraine (ESB).